The thyroid gland, superfood and how diet can affect it

 - dry skin

-- reduced stress tolerance
+- reduced tolerance to stress

 - irritability, anxiety or low mood